Skip to main content

 info

-The model number of Panasonic series motors is usually marked on the sticker on the side of the motor.
+Panasonic series motor models are usually marked on a sticker on the side of the motor.

 Step 2.
 Confirm Electrical Parameters

 Displays detailed electrical parameters of the motor (such as phase resistance, phase inductance).
-If the model was selected correctly in the previous step, modification is usually not required here.
-Click Next to continue.
+If the model has been correctly selected in the previous step, no modification is usually needed here; click Next to continue.

 Step 3.
 Release Brake

-If your motor is equipped with a Brake mechanism, please follow the instructions to release the brake to ensure the motor shaft can rotate freely.
+If your motor is equipped with a brake mechanism, please release the brake according to the instructions to ensure that the motor shaft can rotate freely.
 For detailed wiring, please refer to the WPC-EDrive-SRV Hardware User Manual.

 Step 4.
 System Identification - Electrical Characteristics (Electrical ID)